Learn more about our specific initiatives to build our dairy-free community and support others on their journey:

 Sports Team Partnerships

-In a first-of-its-kind initiative, we are partnering with the Inner Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
-The Switch4Good logo and messaging is integrated into the organization’s branding and communication amongst the athletes, from the elementary-aged teams to the pros.
+In a first-of-its-kind initiative, we have partnered with the Inner Atlanta Football Club to bring educational seminars and on-field activations to improve young athletes’ health and performance.
+The Switch4Good logo and messaging is integrated into the organization’s branding and communication amongst the athletes, from the elementary-aged teams to the elite club level.
 Our goal is to replicate this program with other regional sports teams in the future.
-Switch4GoodSoccer.org is coming soon!
+Switch4GoodSoccer.org is now live!

 We are building a diverse community of athletes, doctors, trainers, and dietitians focused on helping people make the switch.
 We welcome all of these dairy-free individuals to sign up to be part of our “team” and help spread the dairy-free word.
-Some team members give presentations to their local communities via our Switch4Good Educator Program, while others wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, and share our original content with their social networks.
+Some team members give presentations to their local communities via our Switch4Good Educator Program, while others wear our Switch4Good gear during races and workouts, attend our events across the US, recruit others, race for us, and share our original content with their social networks.
 In turn, we regularly engage with and feature our team members on social media, offer them a platform to share their dairy-free story via article writing and video content, and provide a steady stream of educational and inspirational material for them to share in the form of infographics, articles, research, and inspiring athlete-driven videos.

 Education and Resources